Home > Applying for an Austrian Visa: Everything You Need to Know

 That said, if you're a citizen of a visa-exempt country, you can only stay in Austria for up to 90 days without a visa.
 If you want to stay longer, you will need to apply for the appropriate visa.

-One of the first things you’ll need to do is gather all of the required documents and submit an application at your nearest Austrian consulate.
+When applying for any type of visa for Austria, one of the first things you’ll need to do is gather all of the required documents.

-In the coming years, there will be a secure, online application system for all Schengen visas (called EU VAP), but it isn’t available yet.
+In the coming years, there will be a secure, online application system for all Schengen visas (called EU VAP), but it isn’t available yet, and won't be until 2030 or later.

-Visa processing times can vary depending on the type of visa.
-For Schengen visas, processing typically takes between 15-30 days.
+For Schengen visas, processing typically takes around 15 days.
 Long-term visas often take longer.

 Most visa applications for Austria require: